carbon198/vcl_cli/README.md

 ### move

 [Admin only] Move a service from one customer to another.
+Multiple service IDs may be comma separated.

 Usage: